acehhnn/SurgicalVideo/README.md

 # SurgicalVideo
-The code for bleeding event detection in surgical videos
+The code for bleeding event detection in surgical videos.